earthlng/FFprefs-diffs/README.md

 Note: Until now all the diffs were created based solely on FF's default preferences files and therefore didn't include prefs set by system addons or other components.
 59.0 vs 60.0 is the 1st diff which includes changes to those prefs as well.

-OS-diffs will continue to be based on the default preferences files only.
+ESR & OS diffs will continue to be based on the default preferences files only.

 ___